MicrosoftDocs/azure-docs/articles/machine-learning/how-to-deploy-managed-online-endpoints.md

 ---
-title: Deploy an ML model by using an online endpoint (preview)
+title: Deploy an ML model by using an online endpoint
 titleSuffix: Azure Machine Learning
 description: Learn to deploy your machine learning model as a web service that's to Azure.
 services: machine-learning